-\textbf{Optimality of the Sample Majority Map} \ Recall that in the Super CI model, a predicate over the input population $C$ is computed by a single super agent worker $W$ with unbounded computational power.
+Recall that in the Super CI model, a predicate over the input population $C$ is computed by a single super agent worker $W$ with unbounded computational power.
 Thus, the output of $W$ can be viewed as a mapping between a string of input values obtained from interactions with between $W$ and the input population and the output set $\{0, 1\}$.
-We will refer to interactions between $W$ and the input population as \concept{samples} of the input, and for a fixed number of samples $S$, we refer to $W$'s output as its \concept{strategy}.
+We refer to interactions between $W$ and the input population as \concept{samples} of the input, and for a fixed number of samples $S$, we refer to $W$'s output as its \concept{strategy}.

-To begin, we will show that for a fixed distribution over the input values of $C$, the strategy that maximizes the $W$'s probability of correctly outputting the majority value of $C$ is simply to output the majority value of its samples.
+First, we show that for some fixed distribution over the input values of $C$, the strategy that maximizes $W$'s probability of correctly outputting the majority value of $C$ is simply to output the majority value of its samples.
 Let $I \in \{0, 1\}^S$ be the \concept{sample string} representing the $S$ independent samples with replacement taken by $W$, and let $\mathbb{S}$ denote the set of all $2^S$ possible sample strings.
 We model the population of input agents as being generated by an adversary.
 Specifically, let $M$ denote the majority value (0 or 1) of the input population, where we treat $M$ as a a random variable whose distribution is unknown.
 In any realization of $M$, we assume a fixed fraction $p > 1/2$ of the inputs hold the majority value.

 Given an input population, the objective of the worker agent is to correctly determine the value of $M$ through its input sample string $I$.
-By Yao's principle \cite{yao77}, the worst case expected error of the worker's strategy when $M$ is chosen according to some arbitrary distribution is no more than the error of the best \textit{deterministic} strategy when $M$ is chosen according to some fixed distribution.
-Thus, assuming $M$ is chosen according to some fixed distribution, we model the worker's strategy as a fixed map $f: \{0, 1\}^S \to \{0, 1\}$.
-Letting $\mathcal{F}_S$ denote the set of all such maps, $W$ then faces the following optimization problem: $\max_{f \in \mathcal{F}_S} \Pr[f(I) = M]$.
+By Yao's principle \cite{yao77}, the error of any randomized algorithm (i.e., the randomized simulation run by the super-agent) on the worst case value of $M$ is no smaller than the error of the best deterministic algorithm on some fixed distribution over $M$.
+So our strategy is to pick a distribution over $M$, and to use the the error of the best deterministic strategy with respect to this distribution as a lower bound on the worst-case error of any randomized algorithm used by the super-agent.